All Episodes

 We agree.

-First for the Ukrainians who were going to fight, be maimed, be injured, be in a w a war of attrition.
+The only thing we talked about, the only thing we felt, was the deepest sense of heartbreak, first for the Ukrainians who were going to fight, be maimed, be injured, be in a war of attrition.

-Our our children in America.
+Our children in America.

-This is you and I can argue all day, but I look at you and I think you believe in this country in your way.
+This is, you and I can argue all day, but I look at you and I think you believe in this country in your way.

-I believe it in mine.
+I believe in it in mine.

-And I think it's at risk because the great dream of it, the aspiration of it with all its diversity, because Ukrainians with all their unity, they got a lot of diverse thought over there too.
+And I think it's at risk because the great dream of it, the aspiration of it with all its diversity, because Ukrainians, with all their unity, they got a lot of diverse thought over there, too.

 They've done amazingly well.